apoorva-upadhyaya/Elsevier_StanceDetection_ClimateChange/README.md

-# Elsevier_StanceDetection_ClimateChange
+# Towards Sentiment and Temporal Aided Stance Detection of Climate Change Tweets

-This article is submitted in Information Processing & Management journal.
+This article is accepted in Information Processing & Management journal (production phase).